inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 # Cursor Find and Track

-This is a minimal Windows utility that helps you locate your mouse cursor—especially handy when working with multiple monitors.
+This is a minimal Windows utility that helps you locate your mouse cursor, especially handy when working with multiple monitors.

-> **Note:**
-> Windows already has a built-in way to locate your mouse (such as “Show location of pointer when pressing the CTRL key” in Mouse Properties).
-> I recenntly found PowerToys, check out [Microsoft PowerToys – Mouse Utilities](https://docs.microsoft.com/powertoys/mouse-utilities) or [PowerToys on GitHub](https://github.com/microsoft/PowerToys).

----

 > **Note:**
 > Windows already has a built-in way to locate your mouse (such as “Show location of pointer when pressing the CTRL key” in Mouse Settings).